google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 layout: article
 title: "Adding Touch to Your Site"
 description: "Adding touch responses to your site gives a great sense of responsiveness and polish, with minimal amount of effort.
 Then we have entirely new and custom interactions which you can add using touch events, delighting your users."
+introduction: "Touchscreens are available on more and more devices, ranging from phones up to desktop screens.
+To when the user chooses to interact with your UI, your app should respond to their touch, in simple and beautiful ways"
 article:
   written_on: 2014-01-01
   updated_on: 2014-01-06
   order: 2
 key-takeaways:
   add-states:
-    - Adding states for :active, :focus and :hover pseudo classes makes your site feel snappy and responsive
+    - Use :active to make your site feel snappy and responsive.
+    - :focus allows users to navigate your UI easily with keyboard input.
+    - You can encourage users to interact with an element by using :hover to add changes.
-    - Most mobile browsers have a default styling for these states which should only be overridden when you are adding your own styles for them
+    - Only override stateful styling when you add your own styles.
-    - Make the state changes fit in with your UI
+  touch-events:
+    - Ensure you handle mouse, touch and pointer events for full device support
+    - Don't do any long running tasks inside an event callback
+    - Use requestAnimationFrame's to change the UI in response to an event
 important:
   touch-events-main-thread:
     - All touch events fire on the main thread
     - Be as quick as possible inside your callback
     - Use requestAnimationFrame to keep your site feeling fast
+  user-select:
+    - You should be cautious not to disable user selection if the information on the element may be useful to the user (i.e. phone number, e-mail address etc.)
 collection: user-input
 ---